 For a medical environment to work for Aboriginal people it needs to overcome the barriers they perceive.
 Good solutions include:

-- Employ Aboriginal doctors and staff.
+- Employ Aboriginal doctors, nurses, midwives and staff.
 The number of Aboriginal patients attending a clinic increased “markedly” following the arrival of an Aboriginal doctor .
 “There is an element of difference when you have an Aboriginal face on the other side of the table,” says Aboriginal eye doctor Dr Kris Rallah-Baker .
 “Having Indigenous midwives sends the message that this is a culturally safe environment and ultimately women will be more likely to access that service,” observed Janine Mohamad, CEO of the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives.

 - Help Aboriginal patients understand their disease.
 Many are uncertain about what has caused their condition .
 Use clear, simple language with fewer words and more pictures .
 Computer-animated movies employing three-dimensional Aboriginal characters talking in patient’s native languages have “revolutionised” the delivery of critical health messages .